COVID-19: We're still operating as normal. Please CLICK HERE for more info on our current working arrangements

 The change of use 4 year rule applies to a building, or part of a building, which is changed to a single dwelling house.
 Under this rule, if the change of use occurred more than 4 years ago, the development is immune from enforcement action.

-However, the enforcement immunity may not apply if you have deliberately concealed the development from the local enforcement authority.
-This issue is complex and expert advice is required.
+However, the enforcement immunity may not apply if you have deliberately concealed the development from the local enforcement authority or in other circumstances.
+This issue is complex and expert advice is required to avoid falling in a trap.

 Change of use 10 year rule